 At a closer look, you will find countless of extremely detailed sculptures based on traditional Buddhist and Hindu motifs.
-The purpose of using them according to the temple’s official information is to reflect the Ancient Vision of Earth, Ancient Knowledge and Eastern Philosophy.
+The purpose of using them according to the temple’s official website is to reflect the Ancient Vision of Earth, Ancient Knowledge and Eastern Philosophy.
 Visitors should understand the ancient life, basic thoughts, cycle of living, life’s relationship with universe, the common goal of life toward utopia and human responsibility.

-You have to arrange the transport by yourself and a motorcycle taxi from the Central Festival shopping mall will cost 100 Baht one way, from the northern end of Pattaya Beach it’s 80 Baht one way.
+You have to arrange the transport by yourself and a motorbike taxi from Central Festival shopping mall will cost 100 Baht one way, from the northern end of Pattaya Beach it’s 80 Baht one way.
 You can also arrange a car taxi from most hotels or the taxi booths and the fare is 150-200 Baht one way or 200-300 Baht return depending on your negotiation skills.